 2. Share your Product vision, often

 Your job as a Product Owner includes sharing the Product Vision.
 And sharing the vision again.
 And again.
 And again.
 It is soooo important for people to know why you're doing the things you do.
-It helps the Development Team in making technical choices about architecture for example.
+It helps the Developers in making technical choices about architecture for example.
 It helps the stakeholders in understanding what would be valuable for the product.
 It helps users to understand why they should use and/or buy your product.
 The Product Vision is just so damn important!